rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_serach_tree/binary_serach_tree.md

 #### common operation are:
 1. **fast lookup / search** -> Searching in a binary search tree for a specific key/value can be programmed **recursively** or **iteratively**.
 Searching begins by examining the root node.
 If the tree is null, the key/value being searched for does not exist in the tree.
 Otherwise, if the key/value equals that of the root, the search is successful and the node is returned.
 If the key/value is less than that of the root, the search proceeds by examining the left subtree.
 Similarly, if the key/value is greater than that of the root, the search proceeds by examining the right subtree.
 This process is repeated until the key/value is found or not found.

 2. **insert** -> New nodes are inserted as leaf nodes.

 3. **remove / delete** -> deletion of a node, say Z ,from the binary search tree BST has three cases:
    1. **if Z is a leaf node:** the parent node of Z's leftChild or rightChild (depending on which side Z was on) gets replaced by *null* and consequently Z is removed from The BST.

-   2. **if Z has one child:** If Z has only one child, the child node of Z gets elevated by modifying the parent node of Z to point to the child node, consequently taking Z's position in the tree.
+   2. **if Z has one child:** the child node of Z gets elevated by modifying the parent node of Z to point to the child node(Z's child node), consequently taking Z's position in the tree.

-   3. **if Z has both left and right child:**
+   3. **if Z has both left and right child:** these are the steps:
+      1. get the inorder successor(the node with the smallest value in the right subtree of Z) of Z. It guarantee to not have a left child (but might have a right child).
+      2. if the inorder successor is Z's immediate right child, replace the value of Z with the value of inorder successor and modify Z's right child to point to inorder successor's right child.
+      3. if the inorder successor lies within Z's right subtree but is not Z's immediate right child, replace the value of Z with the value of inorder successor and modify inorder successor's parent's left child to point to inorder successor's right child.

 ##### applications of binary tree: